 The Enterprise tier of Zoom, as you might expect, is for companies that need everything.
 You receive all the benefits of the Business plan but can also host up to 500 participants.
 There’s unlimited cloud storage, executive business reviews, a customer success manager, and complete technical support whenever you need it.
 It costs $19.99 per month per license, and you’ll need to contact sales to get started.

 How does GoToMeeting compare?
 It comes in three tiers—Professional, Business, and Enterprise—like so:

-The first tier, Professional, allows you to host a meeting of up to 150 participants, offers Breakout Rooms, unlimited meetings, and the hand-raising feature, so individuals don’t talk over each other.
-It costs $14 a month, but right now, it’s available for $12.
+The first tier, Professional, allows you to host a meeting of up to 150 participants, and offers Breakout Rooms, unlimited meetings, and the hand-raising feature, so individuals don’t talk over each other.
+It usually costs $14 a month, but right now, it’s available for $12.

 The second tier, Business, give users the ability to hold meetings with up to 250 participants, offers unlimited cloud recording, note-taking, drawing tools, meeting locks, and a transcription service.
 It costs $19 a month, but again, right now, it’s available for $16.

 The final tier of GoToMeeting is Enterprise, and it allows you to host an impressive 3000 participants at once.
 You get a dedicated customer success manager, on-boarding, and training, and it’s InRoom-Link compatible.
 Prices are not available on this tier, and you’ll need to contact sales for a custom quote.